 Believe me when I tell you that whatever information is on your phone when you hand it over to a new owner will almost certainly be viewed and read.

 That’s why it’s extremely important to digitally wipe your phone clean of any and all personal files and information before handing it over to the buyer after you sell it.
 Here’s what you need to do:

 1 – Back up your contacts and photos so you’ll be able to restore them onto your new phone.

 If you have an Android phone you’ll find instructions for backing it up right here.

 2 – If your phone has a SIM card, remove it and keep it.
 The new owner can (and should) procure one of his/her own.

-Note: If you plan to keep the SD card you need to let a potential buyer know that before you start haggling over price.
-That will prevent him/her from being upset later because they bought the phone expecting it to have an SD card only to find that it doesn’t.
+That should prevent them from being upset later if they bought the phone expecting it to have an SD card only to find that it doesn’t.

-4 – Reset your phone back to its factory settings.
-Refer to this post for instructions.
+4 – Reset the phone back to its factory settings.

-Now that you have removed all of your personal information and photos, you can hand off your phone to its new owner with no worries.
+Now that you have removed all of your personal information and photos, you can hand over the phone to its new owner with no worries.